pundir72/docs-stance/summarizer-agent.md

 ---

-## 13. Metrics required for real optimization
+## 14. Metrics required for cost and performance management

 Every generation job should record: